DIY safari inside the Chobe National Park

-The Chobe National Park is located in the northeastern corner of Botswana, the Chobe River marks the northern border with Namibia and in the southeast with the Moremi Game Reserve.
+The Chobe National Park is located in the northeastern corner of Botswana and its river, the Chobe River, marks the northern border with Namibia and in the southeast with the Moremi Game Reserve.

 The center of the park is completely flat with some rocks (kopjes) in the Savute area.

-There are various entrance gates to the park, whatever gate you choose for access, you will have to arm yourself with a lot of patience: the staff inside the gate is very slow !!!!
+There are various entrance gates to the park, whatever gate you choose for access, you will have to arm yourself with a lot of patience because the staff inside the gate is very slow !!!!
 To access the park you will have to fill out a form and pay for access for both you and the car; this apparently simple operation becomes very complicated and takes a long time.
 We are in Africa!
 Don’t worry be happy!

 It is possible to enter with your own vehicle, but it must be a 4×4 because the roads are very sandy and without a 4×4 it is impossible to proceed.
 Remember to deflate the off-road tires, the staff will be able to suggest you in the best way.
 Make sure to have a tow linea and a jack in the car, they will help you if you get stuck.